Frequently Asked Questions

 Q. What is the process for approval?
 How long should it take?

 A. After your online application, fee payment, and all required application documents have been received, dispensary program staff will review your application to determine whether all program rules have been satisfied.
 Your application will be processed in the order it is received, based on the timestamp of the approved payment.

 The timeline for approving your application will depend on several factors, including the volume of applications received.

 Q. Once my application is approved, when may I begin to operate my dispensary?

 A. You may open for business as soon as you receive your physical registration certificate.

 Q. I applied before January 28, 2015, and have received a provisional license.
 Can I open for business?

 A. No. Provisional licenses, which were granted to applicants who applied prior to January 28, 2015, only provide applicants an opportunity to complete the security requirements outlined in the application.
 Facilities may not operate until the facility has been approved and the applicant has received a certificate of registration from the Oregon Health Authority.

 Q. I applied before January 28, 2015, and have a provisional license, but it's taking longer than expected to install my security system.
 Can I get an extension?

 A. No. Provisional licenses are only good for 60 days.
 Failure to complete all security requirements will result in the failure of the application.

 Q. Must I check the box that allows the disclosure of my dispensary location?

 A. No, you may keep your dispensary address confidential if you wish.
 However, if you do not check this box, you will prevent the Oregon Health Authority from including your business in a directory that is available to Oregon Medical Marijuana Program cardholders and caregivers.

-Q. Is there a limit on the number of dispensaries that will be approved by the Oregon Health Authority?
+Q. Is there a limit on the number of dispensaries that will be registered by the Oregon Health Authority?